A similar photo cleaner for iPhone that helps you keep the moment you meant to keep.

 One shot may be sharper, another may catch the better expression, and a third may frame the subject more cleanly.
+That makes similar-photo cleanup a comparison problem first.

 Why the default photo workflow is not enough for similar shots.